How to get rid of warts?

 • breastfeeding women.

-In these cases, professional help is necessary to minimize the risk of complications and prevent recurrence of warts.
+In these cases, professional help is essential to minimize the risk of complications and prevent wart recurrence.

 How to prevent the formation and recurrence of warts?

-To effectively prevent warts and their recurrence, it is worth remembering a few prevention principles.
+To effectively prevent warts and their recurrence, it is worth remembering a few prevention rules.

 • Maintain personal hygiene - regularly wash your hands and feet.

-• Boost immunity through a healthy lifestyle, balanced diet, and if necessary, appropriate supplementation.
+• Boost your immune system through a healthy lifestyle, balanced diet, and, if necessary, appropriate supplementation.

 • Remember to regularly moisturize the skin, which strengthens its natural protective barrier.